kordk/torch-ecpg/README.md

 Covariates are stored in a csv or tsv file, with the **columns being the covariates** and the **rows being the sample ids**.
 The values represent the value of the covariate for each sample.

+### Covariate preprocessing

+Covariate preprocessing is expected of the user.
+It is expected that categorical values are preprocessed to be split into n - 1 binary columns. **All data must be numerical.** Binary categorical data should be converted to 0 and 1.
+Ordinal values should be preprocessed as desired but needs to be numerical.

 Examples:

 <details>